Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Qantas uses leverage of socioeconomic status by branding Qantas/Jetstar accordingly (Qantas more prestigious and older, Jetstar more down to earth and younger audience)
 - Qantas partnering with influencers to increase their brand strength

+Analyse the response of marketing managers to factors influencing customer choice (PEGS) for one Qantas:

 ## **Consumer laws:**
 - A single, national consumer law (ALC) 2011:
 	- Enforced by the ACCC